Spokesperson for the Slave Route Project: Marcus Miller

 “The story of slavery tells us that we can overcome.
 That the world can change for the better.
 And that we can do more than simply survive – we can soar!”
 (Marcus Miller)

-Marcus Miller supports and promotes UNESCO’s Slave Route Project, especially during its 20th anniversary next year, raising awareness about a phenomenon that has had a profound impact on the modern world, from religion and culture to the human rights movement.
+Marcus Miller supports and promotes UNESCO’s Slave Route Project, including during its 20th Anniversary in 2014, raising awareness about a phenomenon that has had a profound impact on the modern world, from religion and culture to the human rights movement.

 Two-time Grammy-winner Marcus Miller is best known as an electric bassist, but he is also an accomplished keyboardist, clarinetist/ bass clarinetist.
 He has over 500 recording credits to his name on albums across a broad spectrum of musical styles, from jazz to R&B and opera, working with such legendary artists as Miles Davis, UNESCO Goodwill Ambassador Herbie Hancock, Wayne Shorter, Eric Clapton and many others.

-Miller also participated in the events at United Nations Headquarters last March, commemorating the International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade, celebrated each 25 March.
+Miller also participated in events at United Nations Headquarters in March 2013, commemorating the International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade, celebrated each 25 March.
 This Day was adopted by a UN Resolution in 2007 to complement UNESCO’s International Day for the Remembrance of the Slave Trade, the abolition of which is commemorated every year on 23 August.

 As an Artist for Peace, Marcus Miller will work with UNESCO to promote the lessons learnt from the tragedy of slavery and the slave trade, and how they can be used to address many of today’s major issues: national reconciliation, respect for cultural pluralism and the need to construct inclusive and just societies.